habitat-nature/2023_HAB_CoulAgri/README.md

 Here is a short description of the different files:

-**CoulAgri_coulees.shp** : Delimitation of *coulées agricoles*.
+**CoulAgri_coulees.gpkg** : Delimitation of *coulées agricoles*.
 Contains unique identifier, surface area, slope, soil characteristics, and vegetation cover. *Coulées agricoles* are defined as wastelands in agriculturally zoned areas, featuring a non-linear shape, with an average slope exceeding 15% and a minimum of 0.15 ha of low vegetation.
 This dataset was also subdivided by regional municipal county.
 Data are available in the *MRC_donnees* folder.

-**CoulAgri_priorisation.shp** : Prioritization results.
+**CoulAgri_priorisation.gpkg** : Prioritization results.
 The different criteria used in the prioritization are described in the Metadata.pdf file.
 This dataset was also subdivided by regional municipal county.
 Data are available in the *MRC_donnees* folder.

+**Plantations_DLF.gpkg** : Delimitation of the plantations carried out by Demain la Forêt, as well as the benefits associated with these plantations

 **Metadonnees.pdf** : Pdf containing column descriptions for CoulAgri_priorisation.zip and CoulAgri_coulees.zip.